kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/querying-methods.md

 ## 2. Working with RDFLib in Python

-Using RDFlib, you can query the knowldge graph directly after creating of a new RDF graph, or load a periously exisitng one with a .ttl file.
+Using RDFlib, you can query the knowledge graph directly after creating a new RDF graph or load a previously existing one with a .ttl file.

 ### Load and Query Turtle Data